OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 ---
-title: Start Here!
-A guide for beginners making Office Add-ins
+title: Beginner's guide
 description:  A recommended path for beginners through the learning resources for Office Add-ins. ms.date: 04/16/2020 ms.custom: scenarios:getting-started
 localization_priority: Priority
 ---

-# Start Here!
-A guide for beginners making Office Add-ins
+# Beginner's guide

 Want to get started building your own cross-platform Office extensions?
 The following steps show you what to read first, what tools to install, and recommended tutorials to complete.

 > [!NOTE]
-> If you're experienced in creating VSTO add-ins for Office, we recommend that you immediately turn to [Transition Here!
-A guide for VSTO add-in creators making Office Web Add-ins](learning-path-transition.md), which is a superset of the information in this article.
+> If you're experienced in creating VSTO add-ins for Office, we recommend that you immediately turn to [VSTO add-in developer's guide](learning-path-transition.md), which is a superset of the information in this article.

 ## Step 0: Prerequisites